ensoft/entrance/samples/README.md

 here is intended more for things like user preferences that change only intermittently.)
 The app logic is deliberately minimised.

+## `3_router_simple`

+This is a multi-endpoint app, showing how to construct a complex app out of smaller parts, each with their own `Model`/`Msg`/`Notification` types, `update`/`nfnUpdate`/`view` functions, CSS styling etc. It also demonstrates having top-level "toasts" (temporary notifications that disappear after a few seconds), target features, complex preference handling, and various other more realistic features.

+It also currently shows how to turn the debugger on and off interactively, unless the `./build_prod` script was supplied with a `nodebug` argument.
+This isn't actually much of a win in practice, so will probably be simplified in future to be like the earlier examples (debugger present on port 3000 for development, debugger disabled on port 8000 for production).

 ### Note